kspalaiologos/writings/compass.md

 ==[ 7.
 Closing words

     That's it.
-I don't know a good solution to the problem, and these were a few cents I chip to the topic.
-Till' the next time.
+I don't know a good solution to the problem, and that's a few cents I chip to the topic, 'till the next time.
 ```